rjfahl/angular-gilded-rose/README.md

 Additional learning objectives for lengthy code dojo's
  - learning to work and develop in an Angular project
- - refactoring html templates with A11y in mind
+ - improving site design with A11y in mind

  Here are the instructions for The Gilded Rose, also found on the home page of the application when running `ng serve`: